Environmental engineering involves the planning, design and management of the natural environment.

 Environmental engineers require an understanding of the complexity and variability of natural systems, and the way these interact with the built environment.
 They focus on land and water engineering, examining issues such as land use and management, salinity, water resources management, water quality and soil rehabilitation and create sustainable solutions to environmental challenges.
 Environmental engineers regularly work with biologists, ecologists and resource managers in order to solve problems related to ecologically sustainable development.

-- a Civil Systems major within a Bachelor of Design.
+- Civil Systems major within the Bachelor of Design

-- a Civil Systems major within a Bachelor of Science.
+- Civil Systems major within the Bachelor of Science

 To graduate as a Structural Engineer with professional accreditation, you must complete the Master of Engineering (Environmental).